Do I Need Commercial Auto Insurance?

-The advantages of investing in a fleet of company cars are fairly clear.
+The advantages of investing in a fleet of company cars are clear.
 You can customize the vehicles to exactly what's best for your business, and you don't need to rely on your employees to keep their vehicles in tip-top shape.
-Furthermore, the business gets a branding boost in the process.
+Plus, your business can get a branding boost in the process.

-Such incidents can be costly, which underscores the critical nature of commercial vehicle insurance.
 By insuring against the risk of any possible property damage, injuries, medical expenses or losses resulting from an accident or theft, you're effectively buffering your company's finances from potentially high claims and settlements.
+Insurance allows you to return to normal business operations quickly and can give you the confidence to grow and innovate without the fear of unexpected disruptions.

-Much like your personal car insurance, work vehicle insurance is designed to protect your company from property damage and personal injury claims related to accidents involving your company car.
-It generally includes:
+Work vehicle insurance is designed to protect your company from property damage and personal injury claims related to accidents involving your company car.
+The main types of insurance offered under a commercial auto policy are:

 Because commercial vehicle coverage is for vehicles that can be driven by any employee, it will likely be more expensive than your personal auto insurance, where the rate reflects your driving history and habits.